ministryofjustice/moj-frontend/docs/probation/components/pds-header/_how-to-use.md

 ### Links

-The MOJ crown logo and ‘Probation Digital Services’ text both link to Manage People on Probation, the Probation Digital Services homepage.
+The MOJ crown logo and ‘Probation Digital Services’ text link to either:

+* Manage people on probation (MPoP), for users with access to it
+* your service's homepage, for users with no access to MPoP

+MPoP is the Probation Digital Services homepage.

 ### Using the header component in production